ponolite/gender_dynamics_and_regrades_in_academia/README.md

 ## Overview of Repository

-This repository contains data, code and a paper that analyze the gender identities of college students  .
-The dataset used for analysis was retrieved from Open Data Toronto, under the package `Police Race and Identity Based Data - Arrests and Strip Searches`.
+This repository contains data, code and a paper that analyze the gender identities of college students and whether or not this affects their regrade requests among professors.
+The dataset used for analysis was retrieved from openICPSR, under the package `Data and Code for: Ask and You Shall Receive?`.

 ## File Structure